Eiffel Tower in Paris

 Harbor at Monte Carlo in Monaco

 I never expected to like Monte Carlo so much.
-I’d visited before but only for a short time–just long enough to see where the casino was but not to go in since we were traveling with Julia.
+I’d visited before but only just long enough to see where the casino was but not to go in since we were traveling with Julia.

 Carol Cram overlooking an interior harbor near the old town in Monaco